rettersoft/rettersoft.github.io/docs/Concepts/Classes/Instances.md

     "response": {}
 }
 ```

+You can also check if this instance is a newly created one or not by checking `newInstance` field.

 Everytime you get a new instance a unique instanceId is being generated.
 Each instance has a unique id.
 [See here](../GetInstanceID) how to change this behaviour.